 Attacking is the most common way to cripple, damage or destroy enemy models.

 Each model has a Fire Control rating.
-Some Action affect the Fire Control rating, which is why you must declare your intent to use an Action at the beginning of a Model's activation.
+Some Special Actions affect the Fire Control rating, which is why you must declare your intent to use a Special Action at the beginning of a Model's activation.

 Each usage of an individual weapon system requires the expenditure of a single Fire Control rating.
-When a Model is out of Fire Control rating, it may not fire weapons even though some weapons remain unused during this Attack Window.
+When a Model is out of Fire Control rating, it may not fire weapons even though some weapons remain unused during this activation.

 There are no weapon-specific ranges in Jovian Wars.
 It is assumed that weapons systems are designed to operate in the vast expanse of space.
 Instead, we model the effective range of weapons based upon a Model's Sensors rating.

 Anti-Capital Ship (AC) attacks have a default range of 6".
 Anti-Squadron (AS) attacks have a default range of 3".
 These default ranges are termed "Short Range."

 Any distance beyond Short Range is "Long Range."
 Models with Sensor ratings of 1 or more add 3" to long range for each point of Sensor rating.
 Some special actions allow ships to temporarily increase their Sensor ratings.